missdays/Lizard-Spock-and-Beyond/README.md

 ## Testing
 - I tested that this page works in different browsers: Chrome, Safari.
-- I confirm that this website is funcional and responsive.
+- I confirm that this website is functional and responsive.

 ## Validator Testing
 - Accessibility: I confirm that the colours and fonts chosen are accessible for running it through lighthouse in devtools.
-- HTML: No errors were returned when passing through the official W3C validator
+- HTML: No errors were returned when passing through the official W3C validator.
-- CSS: No errors were returned when passing through the official (Jigsaw) validator
+- CSS: No errors were returned when passing through the official (Jigsaw) validator.
 ![Hand Gestures](assets/images/readme1.png)

 ## Bugs